At Home in Highlands

 For additional background information, see this overview document [PDF].

-At Home in Highlands thanks the Highlands Community League Board members for their support.
+At Home in Highlands thanks the Highlands Community League Board members, both present and past, for their support.

-At Home in Highlands also acknowledges the Community League’s commitment to connecting neighbours like us, on our blocks, and around our common interests.
-Without Highlands’ Abundant Community Edmonton initiative, we would not have met one another, and we would not have had the confidence to organize the neighbourhood’s care in a way that welcomes those who need a home like Highlands.
+At Home in Highlands also thanks Connected Highlands, a group of dedicated neighbours committed to connecting neighbours like us, on our blocks, and throughout the neighbourhood around our common interests.
+Without Connected Highlands (formerly Abundant Community Edmonton), we would not have met one another, and we would not have had the capacity and confidence to organize the neighbourhood’s care in a way that welcomes those who need a home like Highlands.

 Shopping Cart